matrix-org/synapse/README.rst

  * `SQLite <https://sqlite.org/>`_
  * `PostgreSQL <https://www.postgresql.org>`_

-SQLite is the default though trades performance for convenience.
-SQLite is only recommended in Synapse for testing purposes or servers with light workloads.
+By default Synapse uses SQLite in and doing so trades performance for convenience.
+SQLite is only recommended in Synapse for testing purposes or for servers with light workloads.

-Almost all installations should opt to use PostresSQL, advantages include:-
+Almost all installations should opt to use PostreSQL, advantages include:-

 * significant performance improvements due to the superior threading and caching model, smarter query optimiser